 - establish monetary thresholds for surety bonding and holdback and the requirements for publication of notices

-When changes come into effect
+When the changes came into effect

 - The amendments to the construction lien and holdback rules and related regulatory changes came into force on July 1, 2018